-4. Implementation of the Protection of Wages on Insolvency (Amendment) Ordinance 2012
+4. Review of the coverage of ex gratia payment items under the Protection of Wages on Insolvency Fund

-During the deliberations of the Bills Committee on Protection of Wages on Insolvency (Amendment) Bill 2011, the Administration informed the Bills Committee that the Protection of Wages on Insolvency Fund ("PWIF") Board had agreed to conduct a review one year after the implementation of the Bill on the coverage of PWIF in respect of pay for untaken annual leave, pay for untaken statutory holidays and the payment ceiling of In response to members' suggestions at the \$10,500. meeting on 19 February 2013, the PWIF Board undertook to review other existing items, viz wages, wages in lieu of notice and severance payment, in the same review which commenced in the second half of 2013.
+During the deliberations of the Bills Committee on Protection of Wages on Insolvency (Amendment) Bill 2011, the Administration informed the Bills Committee that the Protection of Wages on Insolvency Fund ("PWIF") Board had agreed to conduct a review one year after the implementation of the Bill on the coverage of PWIF in respect of pay for untaken annual leave, pay for untaken statutory holidays and the payment ceiling of \$10,500.
+In response to members' suggestions at the meeting on 19 February 2013, the PWIF Board undertook to review other existing items, viz wages, wages in lieu of notice and severance payment, in the same review which commenced in the second half of 2013.
 The outcome of the review would be reported to the Panel at an appropriate time.

-The Administration advised that it would report to the Panel on the outcome of the review on the coverage of To be confirmed existing ex gratia payment items under PWIF after the Fund Board and LAB had completed deliberation on the subject.

-To be confirmed
+The Administration advised that it would report to the Panel on the outcome of the review on the coverage of existing ex gratia payment items under PWIF after the Fund Board and To be confirmed